Becoming a Payment Facilitator [PayFac], Payment Service Provider [PSP] or Payment Aggregator

 - Flat fee structure: Easy to understand flat fees for your merchant customers.
 No needs to understand interchange tables.

-In addition as the PSP you will be front line for payment related support and when money is on the line you know people want service ASAP.
+As the PSP you will also be front line for payment related support and when money is on the line you know people want service ASAP.
 There must be thought given to the support burden when pursuing the PSP model.
-The more you “know” your client base and the potential for dollar loss the more informed your decision could be.
+The more you “know” your client base and the potential for dollar loss the more informed your decision will be.
+Thought should be given to documentation and support systems that allow for as much self service support as possible.

 So it for you?
 Definitely a decision your business needs to give a lot of thought to.
 If fast/easy client boarding is a must the PSP model is very tough to beat.
 There is of course the risk mitigation that MUST be addressed.
 There are certainly cases where payment processors have gone down because they did not properly mitigate exposure.
 Customer service burdens are also a part of your decisioning.
 Typically you will also have an integration timetable to ensure the account provisioning, application process and KYC [know your customer] obligations are programmatically correct.